-The consumer notification letter will be sent via standard mail to the billing address of each Applicable Consumer on Last Resort Service.
+The consumer notification letter will be sent via standard mail, by the Town's selected competitive supplier, to the billing address of each Applicable Consumer on Last Resort Service.
 The notification envelope will be clearly marked as containing time sensitive information related to the Program.
 The notification will contain a letter describing the Program as detailed in Section IV.B of the aggregation plan.